matrix-org/matrix-spec-proposals/proposals/2962-spaces-access-control.md

   Problem 4: Doesn't allow for random room admins to delegate their PLs to a space without being admins in that space.

-* To implemplement the mapping, we require any user who is an admin in the space (ie, anyone who has permission to change the access rights in the space) to also be admins and members of any child rooms.
+* To implement the mapping, we require any user who is an admin in the space (ie, anyone who has permission to change the access rights in the space) to also be admins and members of any child rooms.